Posted: 5/28/2020 | May 28th, 2020

 Time moved quickly until, one day, suddenly, there were also five employees to worry about, health care plans to consider, accountants and taxes to pay, meetings and conventions to attend, ad revenue to secure, conference calls to make, and contracts to read.

 And sometimes it fucking sucks.

 Sometimes I wake up and just don’t give a shit.

 Sometimes I don’t want to go on a trip just because we need content.
 Sometimes I’m tired of taking pictures of menus, going to grocery stores to look at prices, and collecting brochures for our guides.
 Sometimes I don’t want to write another goddamn article or could care less about a brand deal coming through.

-Sometimes I want to burn the whole thing down.
+Sometimes I want to burn the whole thing down and walk away.

-On those days, I think fondly about simpler times, when every day was Saturday and my biggest worry was tomorrow’s hangover.
-When I just enjoyed travel without the pressure of bills and salaries and traffic.
+On those days, I think fondly about the simpler times of yesteryear, when every day was Saturday and my biggest worry was tomorrow’s hangover.
+Those days when I just enjoyed travel without the pressure of bills and salaries and traffic.